 - ALL couples have conflict whether it’s in the form of fighting, taking flight or freezing.

 - Some need permission to know that conflict is healthy.

 - The secret sauce in managing conflict is in how you repair that shows you care.

 - Most painful interactions between spouses are usually tied to a deep emotional wound.

 - All family of origin brings some type of baggage into the marriage.

 - Couples still feel a stigma in going to counseling.
 We hire personal trainers for our fitness goals, accountants to help us with our taxes, why not proactive counseling for the most important relationship in the family?

 - You’re the only chance for romance for your spouse.
 (I stole this one from Thrive!)

 Have you thought about signing up for a married small group?
-If you’re local to the Atlanta area, Thrive will be opening up registration this weekend.
-Don’t miss out on this opportunity to peer into other people’s marriage and find out just how similar we all are to each other.
+If you’re local to the Atlanta area, Thrive will be opening up registration this Fall.
+Don’t miss out on this opportunity to peer into other people’s marriages and find out just how similar we all are to each other.